openmultiplayer/web/docs/scripting/functions/TextDrawCreate.md

 :::tip

-The x,y coordinate is the top left coordinate for the text draw area based on a 640x480 "canvas" (irrespective of screen resolution).
-If you plan on using TextDrawAlignment with alignment 3 (right), the x,y coordinate is the top right coordinate for the text draw.
-This function merely CREATES the textdraw, you must use TextDrawShowForPlayer or TextDrawShowForAll to show it.
-It is recommended to use WHOLE numbers instead of decimal positions when creating textdraws to ensure resolution friendly design.
+- The `x, y` coordinate is the top left coordinate for the text draw area based on a 640x480 "canvas" (irrespective of screen resolution).
+- If you plan on using [TextDrawAlignment](TextDrawAlignment) with alignment 3 (`TEXT_DRAW_ALIGN_RIGHT`), the `x, y` coordinate is the top right coordinate for the text draw.
+- This function merely CREATES the textdraw, you must use [TextDrawShowForPlayer](TextDrawShowForPlayer) or [TextDrawShowForAll](TextDrawShowForAll) to show it.
+- It is recommended to use WHOLE numbers instead of decimal positions when creating textdraws to ensure resolution friendly design.

 :::

 :::warning

-Keyboard key mapping codes (such as ~k~~VEHICLE_ENTER_EXIT~ don't work beyond 255th character.
+Keyboard key mapping codes (such as ~k~~VEHICLE_ENTER_EXIT~) don't work beyond 255th character.

 :::